 Is It Bad?

 Bearded dragons can change their dorsal coloration to different shades in various body parts like the neck, head, tail, stomach, chest, back, stomach, or all over the body.
-These changes are entirely normal and okay.
+In many instances, these changes may be a normal reaction to their environment or surroundings.

 These remarkable abilities to change colors were made possible by breeders that selectively bred the beardies over many generations.
 The breeding efforts made it possible for reptile enthusiasts to choose their beardies in various colors and patterns.

 Although color changes are expected with beardies, you should pay attention to the circumstances leading to the sudden transition.
 The reason for the color switch ranges from internal reasons to the animal’s surroundings.
 It is upon you to understand why a naturally-colored dragon can change to black.

 The 13 Reasons Why Your Bearded Dragon Is Turning Black

 1. Temperature Regulation